looperww/sys-monitor/README.md

 # sys-monitor
-#### A light weight system monitoring tool for Libreelec which lets you to monitor the system status without using SSH and CLI.
+### A light-weighted system monitoring tool for Libreelec.
+#### The goal is to monitor the Libreelec server status in only one clean interface without using SSH and CLI.
+Make the monitoring efficient and effortless.

+Currently only the backend API is working.
+Frontend development is in progress.
+Feel free to participate.

 The backend API returns the information of **cpu usage**, **cpu temperature**, **memory usage**, **disk usage**, **network usage** and **docker containers status**.

+### How to use:

+1. Clone all the files into a folder on Libreelec.

-Build the docker image:
+2. Build the docker image:

 `docker build -t sys-monitor .`

-Run the docker container:
+3. Run the docker container:

         docker run -d \
             --privileged \
             -v /var/run/docker.sock:/var/run/docker.sock \
             -p 8000:8000 \
             sys-monitor

-Go to http://{IP_ADRESS}:8000/status to see the json data.
+4. Go to http://{IP_ADRESS}:8000/status to see the json data.

-**Frontend development is in progress.**
+**To Do: develop a frontend page to display those json data in beautiful charts/tables and fetch the data in realtime using websocket**